What Does Poinsettia Flower Mean and Symbolise?

 Just like some flowers, a Poinsettia floral tattoo is a rare design to choose from amongst the many florals of the world.
 Embodying this floral tattoo symbolizes good cheer not only during the Christmas season but also all year round.
 Additional to this, it also symbolizes the glee and gratitude inside the mind and heart.

-You do not only see Poinsettias decorated in the scenes of the Nativity.
+You do not only see poinsettias as festive decorations in the scenes of the Nativity.
 In fact, it wasn’t until the 16th century that these flowers were first used during Christmas.
-Some also prefer these florals as potted plants they can use to decorate their homes all year round because of their beautiful bracts!
+Some also prefer these florals as potted plants they can use for other festive decorations.
+Poinsettias are also amazing cut flowers used to decorate homes.

-Aside from its horticultural use, it also has are folkloric and traditional uses.
+Aside from its horticultural use, it also has folkloric and traditional medicinal purposes.
 For example, the ancient Aztecs used the milky white suds from the flower as medicine for fever.
 They also extracted the bract pigment to use as a dye for make-up and clothing.

 Meanwhile, the Nepali women of Mexico traditionally made a tea infusion from the sepals to stimulate women who were breastfeeding.
 They also used the latex from the plant as a remedy for skin boils and sores.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.